On this page... (hide)

 Pre-releases introduce additional functionality over preceding stable releases.
 Consequently, lyx-1.5.0alpha/beta/rc1 indicates the pre-release of version 1.5.0.
 However, pre-releases should be considered as test releases of the next release, and treated with suitable caution.
 There are no pre-releases of maintenance releases, since we try to keep the burden of producing these to a minimum

-An alpha release (e.g. lyx-1.5.0alpha1.tar.bz2) is a release of the LyX software from the development source code at a point when only a few, if any, new major features are expected to be added before the first stable release.
+An alpha release (e.g. lyx-1.5.0alpha1.tar.bz2) is a release of the LyX software from the development source code at a point when only a few new features were added without being fully tested.
+Alpha versions are therefore often unstable and should only be used by testers and developers.
+Announcements are released to limited audience only.

-After a major release (e.g. LyX 1.6.0 etc), work typically continues in two separate branches of source code.
-The "trunk" is the main development branch, this is where new major features are introduced.
-This branch eventually becomes the next major release (e.g. LyX 1.7 after LyX 1.6).
-For each major release, the source code is forked off into a separate stable branch (BRANCH_1_6_X for LyX 1.6) where bug fixes are implemented.
-This branch eventually results in minor releases such as LyX 1.6.1, LyX 1.6.2 and so on.
+After a major release (e.g. LyX 1.5.0 etc), work typically continues in two separate branches of source code - "master" and "branch".
+The "master" is the main development branch, this is where new major features are introduced.
+This branch usually becomes the next major release (e.g. LyX 2.1 after LyX 2.0).
+The "branch" (e.g. "2.0.x" for LyX 2.0) is the stable development branch where bugs are fixed.
+Maintenance releases like LyX 2.0.1, LyX 2.0.2 and so on will be built out of this branch.
 The intention is that this branch will always be stable.

-Versions of LyX build from the Subversion repository will have the `svn' suffix (e.g. 1.7.0svn or 1.6.1svn).
-These versions are never packaged on the ftp site.
+Versions of LyX build from the Git repository, master branch, typically have the suffix 'dev' (e.g. 2.4.0dev or 2.3.8dev).
+These versions are never packaged on LyX's FTP site.

 5. Summing up